GorkemTok33/Traffic-Cam-Car-Detector-Demo.cpp/README.md

 But methods result depends on your video file, video clearity and filters like blur, morphologyex etc.
 In my project I used gaussian blur, morphologyex methods( ERODE, CLOSE) for elimate unimportant details.

+<b> LOGIC </b>
+The logic is actually simple.
+We're reading frame by frame the video with infinity for loop until cannot read frame, and using some gaussian blur and morphologyex methods for clearing unimportant details after all this process I am using findContours for the determining contours.
+For drawing circle I am using minEnclosingCircle method for find center of min circle and radius from set of dots.
+Thanks for reading.